 where denotes the set of partitions connected to the jth element of the global variable.
-Steps (c) and (d) are updates to the lagrange multipliers of consensus constraints and can be carried out in each partition separately.
-The termination criteria for ADMM iterations are that primal residual () and dual residual () be reasonably close to zero as explained in Boyd et al. (2010), which for our case is
+Step (c) is the update to the lagrange multipliers of consensus constraints and can be carried out in each partition separately.
+The termination criteria for ADMM iterations are that primal residual () and the dual residuals () be reasonably close to zero as explained in Boyd et al. (2010).

 The TES Design problem